-The number must be displayed on the front and at least one side of the vehicle (right side for 500cc and left side for 1000cc).
+The number must be displayed on the front and at least one side of the vehicle (left side).

 Each number must be marked in such a manner as to be clearly visible and must not be masked by any part of the motorcycle or by the rider when seated in the driving position.